adonisjs/legacy-docs/3.0/views.md

 You need to download packages for your favourite editor to have proper syntax highlighting for your `nunjucks` views.

-You can also `twig` highlighter, if you cannot find nunjucks support for your favourite editor.
+You can also use `twig` highlighter, if you cannot find nunjucks support for your favourite editor.

 1. [Atom](https://atom.io/packages/language-nunjucks).
 2. [Sublime Text( Via Twig )](https://packagecontrol.io/packages/PHP-Twig).